Distracted Driving

 April is Distracted Driving Awareness Month

-Driver distraction is a contributing factor in many crashes.
-In Louisiana, 678 people were killed in 2021 because of some distraction either inside or outside the vehicle, and another 23,089 people suffered a serious injury.
-While the specific type of distraction is underreported, we know that 11 people died in crashes involving a handheld mobile phone or other electronic device, and 1,011 more people were seriously injured.
+Driver distraction is a major contributing factor in many fatal crashes.
+In Louisiana, 371 people were killed and another 9,709 suffered a serious injury in 2023 because of a distraction either inside or outside of the vehicle.
+While the type of distraction is often reported as "unknown" in fatal crashes, we know that at least nine people died and 426 more were seriously injured in crashes involving a handheld mobile phone or other electronic device in 2023.

 Although cell phone use and texting are two of the most common distractions, any activity that takes a driver's mind off of the task of driving, hands off of the steering wheel, or eyes off of the road is considered a distraction.
 Many states and local jurisdictions are passing laws that prohibit these behaviors.